-4.3 If deflection is to be measured within the rock mass, extensioneter instruments shall be installed in the rock in accordance with Practice D4403.
+4.3 If deflection is to be measured within the rock mass, install extensometer instruments in the rock in accordance with Practice D4403.

 4.4 The two faces are loaded and unloaded incrementally and the deformations of the rock mass at the surfaces and, if desired, within the rock, are measured after each load and unload increment.
 The modulus of deformation (Secant, Tangent and/or Recovery) is then calculated on those segments of the data plot pertinent to the data acquisition program.